craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southeast Central/S.E.C. Regions/Great Southern Mossland/Centerlick Mossland/Northern Third.md

 - X
 - Y27.
 Inexplicable Altar
 	- A small triangular altar made of jade and ruby stand inches above the mosslick.
 When any offerings are presented upon it, a moment passes before the item begins to vibrate violently and suddenly disappears.
-	- Seven [[Knights in Red]] are investigating the altar here, and they are in need of food.
+	- Seven [[Knights in Red]] are investigating the altar here, and they are clearly in need of food and other supplies.
 - Z

 ## Tables